-Snowman crafts and games are perfect activities for winter language-building.
+Try these snowman crafts and games for winter language-building.

 Children love snowmen.
 Even my preschoolers who have never seen snow are fascinated with the idea of snowmen.
 Who can blame them?
 There is something magical about snow that changes the world to a fresh white canvas and can be rolled into gigantic balls by mitten-covered children.
 Build a snowman and you have a new friend in your yard that is uniquely yours, even if he or she is temporary.